Self-control: Outcome factors influencing choice

-A delay in a positive outcome results in the perception that the outcome is less valuable than an outcome which is more readily achieved.
-The devaluing of the delayed outcome can cause less self-control.
-A way to increase self-control in situations of a delayed outcome is to pre-expose the outcome.
-Pre-exposure reduces the frustrations related to the delay of the outcome.
-An example of this is signing bonuses.
+A delay in a positive outcome results in the perception that the outcome is less valuable than an outcome available immediately.
+The devaluing of the delayed outcome can reduce self-control.
+One way to increase self-control in situations involving delayed outcomes is to pre-expose or partially provide the outcome, which reduces the frustration associated with waiting.
+Signing bonuses are an example of this strategy, because they give part of a reward upfront to increase commitment to a delayed benefit.